philipsens/monaco-xsd-code-completion/README.md

 xsdFeatures.addCompletion() // Add auto completion.
 xsdFeatures.addValidation() // Add auto validation on debounce.
-Can be manually triggered with doValidation.
+Can be manually triggered with doValidation. xsdFeatures.addGenerateAction() // Add generate template to actions menu.
+Generate can be run with doGenerate.
 ```

 ## ToDo